-LCD SHOWS Alarm DESCRIPTION I/P Over Frequency I/P Under Frequency Line Frequency The Input frequency is fluctuating & out of tolerance.
-I/P Over Voltage The law studies is fluctuating Q and of to law and I/P Under Voltage Line Voltage The Input voltage is fluctuating & out of tolerance.
+LCD SHOWS Alarm DESCRIPTION I/P Over Frequency Line Francisco The languation of the second I/P Under Frequency Line Frequency The Input frequency is fluctuating & out of tolerance.
+I/P Over Voltage l ing Voltage The Input veltage is fluctuating 2 out of telerance I/P Under Voltage Line Voltage The Input voltage is fluctuating & out of tolerance.
 Load > 110% Overload The loads are drawing more power from the TRTC than it can provide.
 No Temp.
 Sensor.
 Temperature Probe Unplugged The battery temperature probe is unplugged or damaged.
 When the unit detects the probe is unplugged, it will continue to operate but the charger voltage will automatically be set to the lowest value.
 Batt Temp. > +60°C Battery High Temperature The Battery temperature is high.
 Batt Temp. < -15°C Battery Low Temperature The Battery temperature is low.
 Batt Disconnect Battery Not Connect The Battery is not connected.
 Ext.
 Alarm External Alarm The external alarm of the program input contact.
 Ext.
 Batt Alarm External Battery Alarm The external battery alarm of the program input contact.
 Ext.
 Fan Fail External Fan Fail The external fan failure of the program input contact.
 Door Interlock Door Interlock The door interlock of the program input contact.